 Then we can record, to get.

 Note again the Inactive status of our configuration.
 It must remain so on all source environments other than production.

 New process for importing the configuration

-Once this configuration is created, we export it, and then commit it on our depot and then deploy it on all our environments, so that of production.
+Once this configuration is created, we export it, and then commit it on our depot and then deploy it on all our environments, including production.
 For example like this, but of course this is to adapt to your current process.

 dev > drush cex dev > git add . dev > git commit -m "config split excluded" dev > git push prod > git pull prod > drush cim

-Once this excluded configuration imported on the production site, we will activate it from the settings.php file by adding a configuration overload, which will obviously only be present on the production environment.
+Once this excluded configuration imported on the production site, we will activate it from the settings.php file by adding a configuration override, which will obviously only be present on the production environment.

 <?php // This will allow module config per environment and exclude newsletter from being overridden $config['config_split.config_split.excluded']['status'] = TRUE;

 And we get on our production site our Excluded configuration which is now activated.

 And it's over, or almost.
 From now, it will be necessary before all import of configuration on the site in production, to launch beforehand an export of the configuration excluded by means of the command drush config-split export (or drush csex).